eskoruppa/PolyMC/README.md

 ### Force Extension

-Calculates the force extension statistics in the direction of the force and prints them to a file.
+Calculates the force-extension statistics in the direction of the force and prints them to a file.
 Once the simulation is complete, a single line of output is generated.
 By specifying a fraction of the chain, only the middle portion of the monomers will be included in the calculation.
 For example, setting the "fefrac" parameter to 0.5 means only the middle half of the monomers will be used.
 This can help to avoid finite-size effects that can arise from boundary terms.

 	output: force number_of_measurements z z_squared contour_length